kjpye/blog/ParsingBinaryFiles/7-regex.md

 We need a way in a grammar to handle individual bytes (of the original stream of bytes), and get at the values.

 A grammar which can handle our example MIDI file is given in [https://github.com/kjpye/blogs/blog/ParsingBinaryFiles/binregex.raku](https://github.com/kjpye/blogs/blog/ParsingBinaryFiles/binregex.raku).
-Be aware that this is not a complete implementation of a MIDI parser, but will handle out example file.
+Be aware that this is not a complete implementation of a MIDI parser, but will handle our example file.
 It also does not contain the code to create useful structures, but just prints out the contents of the file.

-We will not go through every line of the file, but juist look at some pertinent parts.
+We will not go through every line of the file, but just look at some pertinent parts.

 The grammar starts